codingvc/codingvc/_posts/2015-05-13-valuing-employee-options.markdown

 - If you want to feel like you have a huge impact on your company and your company's customers, startups are great.
 If you like security and stability and the chance to impact a lot of customers a little bit, then big companies are great.

 There's no right or wrong answer here, and I hope this post makes the financial side a little bit less of a mystery.

+**Addendum** (huge h/t to <a href="http://andrewchen.co/" target="_blank">Andrew Chen</a> for these <a href="http://quibb.com/links/valuing-employee-options?comment_id=23036" target="_blank">suggestions</a>.)

+1. In acquihires, the acquisition is usually structured so that common stock is worth very little or nothing, but employees who are joining the acquiring company get good (or great) retention packages.

+2. Typical dilution is 20-25% during seed, Series A, and Series B rounds, and then drops to 10% or less for larger growth rounds.
+So 3% just before the seed round might be worth 2.4% after the seed round, 1.8% after a Series A, 1.4% after a Series B, and 1.2% after Series C and D. This might sound like a lot of dilution -- and it is! -- but 3% of a seed stage company valued at $3m is much less money than 1.2% of a Series D company valued at $500m.

+3. It's rare to stay at a company for more than 2-3 years, but options typically have to be exercised and converted into stock within a few months of leaving a job.
+This can be cost prohibitive, especially if a company is doing extremely well.
+This creates a dynamic where you're either stuck at a company until they exit, or you can try to sell your equity on secondary markets like SharesPost or EquityZen.
+Some more progressive companies, like Pinterest, give employees more opportunities to exercise and sell options before an exit.
+Early exercising when you first join a company can address this problem, but has its own pros and cons.
+(I want to reiterate: I'm definitely not a financial advisor and I'm not recommending any specific course of action.)